automobileslie/grocery_store_application_front_end/README.md

 II Setup

+- Get the backend up and running by following the instructions at https://github.com/automobileslie/grocery_shopping_application_backend.
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - First clone the repo
 - Then, in the project directory, you can run: `npm start`, which runs the app in development mode.